 7. Check windshield washer fluid

 Do you regularly check your windshield washer fluid?
-This fluid is important year-round, but it’s especially important in the winter when slushy and muddy conditions make it hard to see.
+This fluid is essential year-round, but it’s crucial in the winter when slushy and muddy conditions make it hard to see.
 The ammonia and alcohol in that washer fluid also help keep ice from forming on your wiper blades, so you need to keep the levels topped off.

 8. Check wiper blades

-Windshield wipers are an incredibly important part of your car, but they’re often overlooked during quick DIY checks.
+Windshield wipers are an essential part of your car, but they’re often overlooked during quick DIY checks.
 Take the time to check your wiper blades each month.
-If your blades are cracked, torn, or showing signs of serious wear, they’re not going to fully remove snow, mud, dust, pollen, or any other substance that lands on your windshield.
+If your blades are cracked, torn, or showing signs of severe wear, they’re not going to fully remove snow, mud, dust, pollen, or any other substance that lands on your windshield.
 That can lead to accidents on the road.

 9. Clean out junk